omoju/omoju.github.io/_posts/2016-11-24-Babasola-Thomas-At-80.md

 <figure>
   <img src="{{ site.url }}/images/BabasolaThomas80/Daddy_Mummyshop_London.JPG" alt="Daddy" style="width: 450px;">
   <figcaption> My father, his sister, cousins and friends as students in London in the 60s.
-My father is the gentleman sitted on the left.
+My father is the gentleman seated on the left.
   </figcaption>
 </figure>